 - Time.
 You should put a deadline on your goals.
 Perhaps they are quarterly, or yearly.
 Either way, make sure you set a time frame for success.

-Put them in writing, and in view.
+Put them in writing and in plain sight.

 Putting your goals in writing is important, but putting them somewhere that you will see them on a daily basis is even more important.
 Perhaps you have a bulletin board in your staff room, or behind your front desk in an area that your entire staff sees daily.
 This will help keep everyone on the same page towards what you're working for, and keeps everyone updated on the progress.
 It can also be a great motivator if you're behind schedule on achieving the goal.
 It's human nature to want to succeed, so making success visible will be a big motivator.